Skip to main content

 Ultrasound

-This is an easy test to have, and it uses no radiation.
+This test is easy to have, and it uses no radiation.
 You simply lie on a table, and a technician moves the transducer over the part of your body being looked at.

 Positron emission tomography (PET) scan

 For a PET scan, you are injected with a slightly radioactive form of sugar, which collects mainly in cancer cells.
 A special camera is then used to create a picture of areas of radioactivity in the body.
-The picture is not detailed like a CT or MRI scan, but it can look for possible areas of lymphoma in all areas of the body at once.
+The picture isn't detailed like a CT or MRI scan, but it can show possible areas of lymphoma in all areas of the body at once.

 PET scans can also be used to tell if an advanced skin lymphoma is responding to treatment.
 Some doctors will repeat the PET scan after a few courses of chemotherapy.
 If the chemo is working, the abnormal areas will no longer take up the radioactive sugar.